camunda/camunda/docs/src/bpmn-workflows/message-events.md

 * the name of the message
 * the correlation key

-The correlation key is specified as [JSON Path](reference/json-conditions.html) expression.
+The correlation key is specified as JSON Path expression.
 It is evaluated when the message event is entered and extracts the value from the workflow instance payload.
 The value must be a string.
+If the correlation key can't be resolved or it is not a string then an incident is created.

 XML representation: